justinribeiro/blog-pwa/hugo/content/_index.md

 ---
 date: 2021-02-17T00:00:00-08:00
 title: "Words, Letters, and Thoughts"
 description: "Justin Ribeiro is a former CEO working as a catalyst in driving the adoption of innovation and creativity in organizations.
 Recovering Software Engineer.
 Maker.
 Film Photographer.
 Speaker.
 Writer.
 Dad.
 Husband.
+Doctorate Student.
 Occasionally funny."
 pagetype: "page"
 sitemap:
   changefreq: "weekly"